Organizational Culture: People vs Process

 In business, we have a tendency to view our practices as black or white.
-We either focus on the development of people within the business or at the process development of the business without integrating the two.
+We either focus on the development of people within the business or the process development of the business, without integrating the two.

-An integrated approach understands that leadership and people development is essential but can’t be separate from the process development in the organization.
-A lot of organizations have done a great job developing their processes, have created lean manufacturing environments, and have used a number of methodologies to get their processes honed down with very good success.
-However, sustaining that success over the long haul requires that the people be developed along with the process in a methodology that is consistent with the organization’s true driving values.
+An integrated approach understands that leadership and people development is essential and can’t be separate from the process development in the organization.
+A lot of organizations have done a great job developing their processes, have created lean manufacturing environments and have used a number of methodologies to get their processes honed down, with very good success.
+However, sustaining that success over the long haul requires people to be developed, along with the process in a methodology that is consistent with the organization’s true driving values.

 Questions that each organization should have are:

 - What is the true driving value proposition that makes our operation successful?
 How is that value proposition portrayed to our customer and how is it embedded in all of our processes?

 - How does leadership portray and operationalize the values that are critical to the success of the organization?
 Are those values consistently or inconsistently displayed to the customer and to the organization?

 - How do the values in that value proposition match the people development side of our business and the process development side of our business?
 Are they interrelated or are they disconnected?

 Most organizations have values that are put on the wall, but not lived.
 Most organizations have developed skill sets and process improvement and process development.
 Most organizations do not have well defined people development processes that build teams and build the morale of the organizations through the people.
 Lastly, most organizations, who have one or more of the above mentioned things, have not integrated the two into one process.

 It’s essential and critical in this transformational age of business development that the people-side and the process-side become married into one overriding direction that empowers and drives the organization forward.

 If you’re looking for help, on how to implement this into your business, contact The Utech Group.
 Our team of experts will help you bridge the gap and help you elevate your business.